mikahama/uralicNLP/README.md

 UralicNLP comes with tools for parsing and searching CoNLL-U formatted data.
 Please refer to [the Wiki for the UD parser documentation](https://github.com/mikahama/uralicNLP/wiki/UD-parser).

+### Semantics

+UralicNLP provides semantic models for Finnish (SemFi) and other Uralic languages (SemUr) for Komi-Zyrian, Erzya, Moksha and Skolt Sami.
+[Find out how to use semantic models](https://github.com/mikahama/uralicNLP/wiki/Semantics-(SemFi,-SemUr))

 # Cite

 If you use UralicNLP in an academic publication, please cite it as follows: